End-to-End Project Management: 2025 Beginner’s Guide

 Communication Management

-Communication management focuses on developing and implementing a communication plan to facilitate effective communication among project stakeholders.
+Communication management focuses on developing and implementing a plan for communication among project stakeholders.
 It includes determining the communication needs, selecting appropriate communication channels, and ensuring timely and accurate information flow.

 Risk Management